zoolanders/documentation/src/essentials-for-yootheme-pro/auths-and-secrets.md

 ## Auth Manager

-The Auth Manager can be accessed at _Customizer -> Essentials -> Auths_ section.
-There you can manage OAuths, Keys & Secrets, but you cannot create new ones as an auth is tied to specific scopes and/or purpose only known while building the layouts.
+The Auth Manager can be accessed at [Essentials Advanced](./settings#auths) section.
+You can manage OAuths, Keys & Secrets, but you cannot create new ones as an auth is tied to specific scopes, and/or purpose only, known while building the layouts.

 ![Auth Manager](./assets/auth/auths-manager.gif)

-It is also possible, and somewhat more convenient, to manage the auths while creating the resources that require them.
+It is also possible, and somewhat more convenient, to manage the auths while creating the resources that requires them.

 ![Auth Manager Field](./assets/auth/auths-manager-field.webp)